ibm-cloud-docs/account/catalog-settings.md

 | OVA Images | Open Virtual Appliance that contains a compressed installable version of a virtual machine. |
 | Server Images | A template that is used to create instances of virtual servers. |
 | Terraform |  Infrastructure as code to deploy your application. |
-{: caption="Table 1.
-Options for filtering by delivery method" caption-side="top"}
+{: caption="Options for filtering by delivery method" caption-side="top"}
 {: #software-custom}
 {: tab-title="Delivery method"}
 {: tab-group="customcatalogfilters"}